mpasovic/majapasovic.org/_posts/2012-06-25-disability-and-bodies.md

 *****
-This makes me think of the movie *The Matrix*, in particular the scene in which Keanu Reeves is offered a choice between the blue and the red pill.
+This makes me think of the movie *The Matrix*, in particular the scene in which Keanu Reeves is offered a choice between the blue and the red pills.
 Reeves voices a typical postmodernist statement: “I don’t have a faith, because I do not like the idea that I have no control over my life.”
-Through this statement, Reeves confirms Plato’s idea that humans do not have control over their own bodies, and are therefore slaves of bodily fears and desires. *The Matrix* reflectes Baudrillard’s ideas at its best, representing human bodies as *simulations* that are manouvered by the people around us, as well as economic, medical, political, and religious institutions.
-The choice between the blue and the red pill can be seen as the choice between postmodernism and tradition, between denial and truth, between meaning and the lack/denial of meaning.
+Through this statement, Reeves confirms Plato’s idea that humans do not have control over their own bodies, and are therefore slaves to their bodily fears and desires. *The Matrix* reflectes Baudrillard’s ideas at its best, representing human bodies as *simulations* manouvered by the people around us, as well as economic, medical, political, and religious institutions.
+The choice between the blue and the red pill can be seen as the choice between postmodernism and tradition, between denial and truth, between the search for meaning and its denial.
 If we are encapsulated in the global meta-narrative of the denial of truth and meaning, then how can we apply (if at all) typical postmodernist theories to our bodies, since with the denial of truth also comes the